mathewtrivett/node-tenK/README.md

 ## Create a client

-The client defaults to using the staging server apiBase to avoid you manipulating important data accidentally.
+The client defaults to the staging server to prevent accidental manipulation of important data.

 ```
 const TenK = new TenK({token: 'YOUR_STAGING_API_TOKEN'});